 In January, the Dow Jones Index fell by more than 3,000 points, and the current correction is only one-half of that amount.
 So, I expect to see a continued correction over the next month.
 Because October is the worst month for market Crashes, this could be one hell of a blow for not only the economy but also, for investor confidence.

 For example, according to the Zerohedge article, Used-Car Prices Plunge Most In 15 Years:

 And then, of course, the continued disintegration of the U.S. Retail Market, Sears Creditors Push For Bankruptcy Liquidation As Vendors No Longer Paid:

 When I did this chart, the Dow Jones Index was only down 100 points but is now down more than 200.
 So, why aren’t the precious metals selling off with the broader markets as they did in 2008?
-The reason for the rally in gold and silver is because the precious metals have continued to trend lower over the past six years while the broader markets climbed higher.
-Thus, they have already “SOLD-OFF.”
+The reason for the rally in gold and silver is that the precious metals have continued to trend lower over the past six years while the broader markets climbed higher.
+Thus, they have already “SOLD OFF.”

 Once the major stock indexes head into a sustained bear market, you can count on investors “ROTATING” out of stocks and real estate and into the precious metals and the gold and silver miners.
 I expect the precious metals and miners to be one of the HOTTEST in the entire market during this time.

 The U.S. 10-Year Treasury Hitting Major Resistance Level